Former teacher and former Miss Kentucky pleads guilty in case involving nude photos

-CHARLESTON, WV (WOWK) Former Andrew Jackson Middle School teacher and former Miss Kentucky Ramsey Bearse entered a guilty plea Tuesday afternoon in Kanawha County Circuit Court.
+CHARLESTON, W.Va.
+(WOWK) — Former Andrew Jackson Middle School teacher and former Miss Kentucky Ramsey Bearse entered a guilty plea Tuesday afternoon in Kanawha County Circuit Court.

 It has been just over a year since Bearse was charged with four counts of sending obscene material to a minor.
 Authorities said Bearse sent pictures to a former student on the social media app Snapchat.
 Bearse cried in court as she pleaded guilty to one county of possession of material depicting minors in sexually explicit conduct.